 The Master of Science degree programs are outlined in detail in this catalog.
-Masters Programs courses are available in both the on-campus and in the distance learning modalities.
+Master's programs' courses are available in an on-campus modality.

 A typical course module in the on-campus classroom modality is 5 days long with 6-8 hours of class per day.
 A written exam is normally taken on the last day of the course.